inkVerb/Vubuntu-info/README.md

 inkVerb and Canonical are NOT associated, but Canonical is awesome anyway.

 ### About Vubuntu™
-Vubuntu™ is an Ubuntu extension project with three parts:
+Vubuntu™ is an Ubuntu extension project with three branches:

-1. Verber™: Web server scripts
+1. Verber™ Server: Controllable cloud (LAMP server with scripts for routine tasks)
-2. Vrk™: Local workstation (desktop, notebook, tablet, etc.) with scripts and to link easily to a Verber™ server
+2. Vrk™ Station: Local workstation (desktop, notebook, tablet, etc.) to easily link and control a Verber™ Server
-3. Vubuntu™ Desktop (scripts to install commonly used apps and settings on a workstation.)
+3. Vubuntu™ Desktop: Cloud control for humans (scripts to install commonly used apps and settings on a workstation.)

 #### Verber™ Web/Email server "cloud control" app engine for hosting
 This part of the project contains several bash scripts called "serfs" that automatically set parameters, install, control, and manage web apps from the command line.
 Each serf contains instructions within the file.